DIMPHO290/Doctor-sAppointment-/README.md

 - Book an appointment with a doctor
 - View scheduled appointments
-- Remove or update appointments
+- Update appointments
-- Admin panel for viewing and managing all appointments
+- Remove appointment(s)
-- View list of patients
+-
 ## Technologies Used

 - Java EE (JEE)